Last Updated on July 22, 2021

 All around the world, nurses do an incredible job at the front line of medical and health care.
 For those training to be a nurse or already working in nursing, this career offers an incredible opportunity to work almost anywhere, with no community worldwide where nurses cannot offer their skills, expertise, and care.
+From answering questions about patient issues via telephone to helping them decide on the best medical alert system.
 Whether you are studying to become a nurse and considering working abroad or are a nurse who is looking for a change of scenery, there are plenty of countries around the world where nurses can enjoy a fulfilling, meaningful career along with a great lifestyle.
 Here are some of the best countries around the world for nurses to work:

 In New Zealand, the healthcare system is divided between private care and state-funded, and there are opportunities for nurses to work in both.
 The public system makes up around 80% of the healthcare providers in the country, while the remainder is provided by private hospitals and doctors.
 Healthcare is a well-supported industry here, with state funding making up around 10% of the GDP, just over the average.
 Nurses in New Zealand are equipped with modern working environments with the latest up-to-date equipment and technology.
 Doctor’s appointments here are paid for by the patient, but treatment in state clinics and hospitals is free.

 There are many great reasons to consider moving to New Zealand as a nurse, including:

 - They’re currently on a recruitment drive, with a goal of increasing their nursing workforce by 25.000 in the next ten years.

 - Expats and nurses who trained overseas make up over 40% of healthcare professionals in the country.

 - There’s a high chance of your working visa application being accepted if you have the skills needed to fill one of the several advertised roles.